pmean/build-website/text/07/WhichExpert.md

 a personal attack is a distraction from the facts.
 Be especially aware of insinuations about the motivations that one expert may attribute to the experts on the opposite side.
 Note that this attribution of motives is something that I argue in favor of in the previous question.
-It\'s okay to point out financial influences, but watch out for negative characterizations (greedy, in it only for the money).
+It's okay to point out financial influences, but watch out for negative characterizations (greedy, in it only for the money).

-**Is the expert an \"outsider\"?** While there is some benefit to providing a fresh perspective, most outsiders will often get it wrong.
+**Is the expert an "outsider"?** While there is some benefit to providing a fresh perspective, most outsiders will often get it wrong.
 Without formal training in the area of the controversy, the outside experts will often oversimplify the problem at hand.
 There are some who